QiWang-GH/the-TSST-PLA-algorithm/README.md

 # the-TSST-PLA-algorithm
-A Physical Layer Authentication algorithm enhanced with Three-Scale features and Space-Time constraints (TSST-PLA)
+A PLA algorithm enhanced with Three-Scale features and Space-Time constraints (TSST-PLA)

 Note: This work is reviewing in IEEE TIFS.